 To determine operational metrics of potential investments under review, Company will focus on two primary valuation methods:

 Technical Due Diligence:

 - Using extrapolated resources; Company will prepare future discounted cash flow projections.
-Initially, these will be weak due to the early stage status of targeted advanced exploration stage projects.
+Initially, these will be weak due to the early stage status of targeted advanced exploration-stage projects.
 Over time, this methodology will become increasingly relevant as Company learns more about a specific project and reduces or eliminates certain risk elements.
-Once Company can establish proven reserves, confidence in cash models, subject always to commodity pricing assumptions, increases dramatically; and,
+Once Company can establish proven reserves, confidence in cash models, subject always to commodity pricing assumptions, increase dramatically; and,